uintdev/uintdev_web/README.md

 This is the source code of the Node.js application behind bundling assets for the website [uint.dev](https://uint.dev/).

-This website is hosted using Cloudflare Pages.
+This website is hosted using Cloudflare Workers.

 ## Setup